devsaud247/utterances-project/Readme.md

 npm i
 ```

+3. Be sure to provide the backend api address by setting env variable `REACT_APP_BASE_URL`.

-3. Run the frontend server by typing
+4. Run the frontend server by typing

 ```
 npm start